squalrus/merge-bot/README.md

 Delete the source branch of the pull request after merging.
 Set to `false` when "Automatically delete head branches" is enabled on your repo.
 Default is `true`.

+_NOTE: if enabled, merge-bot is unable to delete a branch from a fork._

 ![Automatically delete head branches enabled](./assets/delete-branches.png)

 ## Example usage